LakshmiRadhakrishnan09/AWS-Security-Specialist/SecurityIncidentResponse.md

 In the infrastructure domain, you can use a combination of AWS APIs and familiar digital forensics/ incident response (DFIR) software within the operating system of a workstation, such as an Amazon EC2 instance that you've prepared for IR work.
 Infrastructure domain incidents might involve analyzing network packet captures, disk blocks on an Amazon Elastic Block Store (Amazon EBS) volume, or volatile memory acquired from an instance.

-To detect security-related events in your AWS Cloud environmen
+To detect security-related events in your AWS Cloud environment

 - Logs and Monitors
 - Billing Activity